vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 author(s) and source are credited.

-Research and production of this book have been made possible by financial support from:   the European Research Council (ERC Project no. )
+Research and production of this book have been made possible by financial support from:   the European Research Council

 J. Gonda Foundation, Royal Netherlands Academy of Arts and Sciences